St Jude Thaddeus, King Abgar V and the Shroud

 My Sindonologist friends, Steve & Nancy Bottieri, self published a book on the Shroud called Agnus Dei (I gotta find my copy, what with loaning it out and with 11 kids not everything has its place).

 Steve is a Jewish man converted to Catholicism; he posits (like Ian below and others) that the actual image discussed above was the actual Shroud.
-Not some sweaty Veronicaesque face diaper)
+Not some sweaty Veronicaesque holy face diaper…

 If the King’s royal artist painted it, then it is NOT an image not made by human hands.
 So, this wouldn’t be the relic. (the Shroud is a 1st, 2nd and 3rd class relic, so to speak).
 If the artist had given Jesus a cloth and His sweat remained on the cloth, like the True Image Veronica, and was taken by the artist back for the leprosy miracle, then again, does this survive research? and credulity?